JorjaFox/website/content/_posts-old-blog/2009-08-10-drop-dead-diva-delay-rumors.md

 <em>Orginal post follows.</em>

-Short version: Unless you have <strong>PROOF</strong>, in a press release from <em>Drop Dead Diva</em> or Lifetime TV, take a breath, she's still on for Sunday the 16th.
+Short version: Unless you have **PROOF**, in a press release from <em>Drop Dead Diva</em> or Lifetime TV, take a breath, she's still on for Sunday the 16th.
 Okay?

 Honestly, there's been no word from the official sources on this, and their website still touts the 'Soccer Mom' episode.